andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 * Applications vary with respect to supporting Markdown.
 Use the preview feature, if available, to ensure your Markdown renders correctly.
 * If Markdown is rendering a character that you don't want to render, use a backslash `\` to escape it.
 For example, `\_Italic\_` will show as `_Italic_` (underscores visible).
 * If an image doesn't display, make sure the path and file name are correct, including spaces and capitalization.
-* If a list doesn't render, add a blank line before the first item.
+* Try adding a blank line before and after elements such as headings if the elements don't render correctly.
-* For nested lists, indent by 2-4 spaces.
-Be consistent, as nesting rules can differ across renderers.

 ## Example